-- As of January 02, 2024, ten (10) suspected VHF cases have been reported.
-Five (05) were death reports. - The first alert was reported on 21 December 2023. - Of reported suspected cases nine (09) were male and one (01) was female.
-The • age range of all cases was 18 to 50 years. - All suspected cases were reported in three counties of Western Equatoria state: Yambio County (5 suspected cases), Nzara County (4 suspected cases), and Tambura County (1). - Basukambi (01), Gangura Center (03), Kada (01), Hai Salam (01), Mabia • (01), Namatunda (01), Pazuo (01) and Sakure (01) are villages where the suspected cases were reported from. - The most common signs and symptoms observed were fever, headache, • epigastric pain, vomiting, jaundice, and bleeding from the mouse/nose. - A sample was collected from all alive suspected cases. - The sample from the first suspected case was received by the NPHL on 22nd December 2023.
+- Of reported suspected cases nine (09) were male and three (03) were female.
+The age range of all cases was 18 to 50 years(Average 31) - All suspected cases were reported in three counties of Western Equatoria state: Yambio County (7 suspected cases), Nzara County (4 suspected cases), and Tambura County (1). - Basukambi (01), Gangura Center (03), Kada (01), Nagori(1), Epiro(01), Hai Salam (01), Mabia (01), Namatunda (01), Pazuo (01) and Sakure (01) are villages where the suspected cases were reported from. - The most common signs and symptoms observed were fever, headache, epigastric pain, vomiting, jaundice, and bleeding from the mouse/nose. - A sample was collected from all alive suspected cases. - The sample from the first suspected case was received by the NPHL on 22nd December 2023.
 Laboratory investigation was conducted, and the sample tested negative for Ebola, Marburg and Malaria. - The sample tested positive for yellow fever by RT-PCR on 24th December 2023 upon differential testing. - Two samples have been sent to UVRI for further analysis.
-More samples • will be sent to UVRI as they are received by the NPHL. - A rapid response team is on the ground conducting an outbreak investigation, including an active case search.
+More samples will be sent to UVRI as they are received by the NPHL. - A rapid response team is on the ground conducting an outbreak investigation, including an active case search.